South Dakota May 2017

 the fairburn.
 So excited for her, you should have seen her face...priceless!

-moment, I remembered a very dear friend, told me on my first time to the Weta Beds.
-"You should always look on top of the
+I remembered a very dear friend, told me on my first time to the Weta Beds.
+"You should always look on top of the praire dog

-praire dog hills and on top of ant hills because, sometimes you might just find a pretty little agate" and that we did.
-Soon Gloria
+hills and on top of ant hills because, sometimes you might just find a pretty little agate" and that we did.
+Soon Gloria found one,

 Not to worry, the ants will rebuild........Did I mention that they were red fire ants, and were about and inch long.
 They were not,